macnetic/faust/gen_doc/faq.md

 ## 2.3.
 How to run the PALM4MSA algorithm in step-by-step fashion?

-Although the verbose mode of the PALM4MSA implementation allows displaying some info, it might be useful in order to analayze the algorithm (e.g. build the loss function or check the matrix supports evolution), to be able to run just one iteration at a time, get all the Faut layers, the scale factor (lambda), do whatever one needs with them, and then continue to the next iteration.
+Although the verbose mode of the PALM4MSA implementation allows displaying some info, it might be useful in order to analyze the algorithm (e.g. build the loss function or check the matrix supports evolution), to be able to run just one iteration at a time, get all the Faust layers, the scale factor (lambda), do whatever one needs with them, and then continue to the next iteration.

 It implies to reinitialize the next iteration in the same state it was at the end of the past iteration.
 The script [step-by-step_palm4msa.py](./step-by-step_palm4msa.py) shows how to do that for a matrix factorization in two factors but it is not much different with a greater number of factors.
 On the script end PALM4MSA is performed all iterations at once in order to verify the step-by-step execution was consistent.